mergeability/mergeable/docs/filters/payload.rst

         regex: 'Text to exclude'
         regex_flag: 'none' # Optional.
 Specify the flag for Regex. default is 'i', to disable default use 'none'
         key: 'name' # Optional.
 If checking an array of objects, this specifies the key to check.
+      one_of: ['user-1', 'user-2'] # Compares the field value for occurance in the list of strings, case-insensitive, annotations supported
+      none_of: ['@author', '@bot'] # Compares the field value for absence in the list of strings, case-insensitive, annotations supported

 Supported Events: